mileperhour/localtuya-homeassistant/README.md

+ATTENTION:

+HASSIO TEAM is BREAKING this every update.

+They're really doing a great work for doing impossible to me continue fixing this work for every update.
+Now, the HASSIO TEAM has taken the choice of erase the 'pytuya' module from their distribution.

+Now, I have to learn hoy to do hard mods on HASSIO, how to reprogram HASSIO and how to do a HASSIO that works from zero.

+I really don't discard this possibility, as HASSIO is all but a safe way to contribute, the best choice is to do something better and not thrust in this TEAM.

+I apoligize to all users of this custom component.
+When I could find a solution for this, I will post it there.

+While that, I will be saying to all of you that avoid using HASSIO, make another choice as domoticz or any other choice.
+Betting for hassio is expending lots of money, lots of work, lots of time, for nothing.
+Its better to begin programming from zero that trying to use HASSIO.

+I'm sorry about this kind of honestity.
+But this is my hardest experience at it.

 # localtuya-homeassistant

 Local handling for Tuya Devices under Home-Assistant and Hassio, getting parameters from them (as Power Meters: Voltage, Current, Watt)